How well do you know your guitars?

 Behringer

 Admittedly, Behringer is much more well known as a maker of recording/mixing studio consoles than guitars.
-It makes electric guitar packages that are aimed at beginners and priced mostly under US$150 such as the Behringer V-Tone Guitar Pack and the Behringer iAXE393 USB Electric Guitar.
+It does make electric guitar packages that are aimed at beginners, priced mostly under US$150, such as the Behringer V-Tone Guitar Pack and the Behringer iAXE393 USB Electric Guitar.

 Benedetto